jakezatecky/civ-drafter/README.md

 ## About

-**Civilization Drafter** is a [web application](https://civilizationdrafter.com/) that allows users to draft from a random set of civilizations for multiplayer play.
-It supports all DLC leaders from Civilization VI and is freely available under the [GPLv3 license](https://raw.githubusercontent.com/jakezatecky/civ-drafter/main/COPYING).
+[**Civilization Drafter**](https://civilizationdrafter.com/) is a web application that allows users to draft from a random set of civilizations for multiplayer play.
+It supports all Civilization VI leaders, up to the [Leader Pass](https://civilization.fandom.com/wiki/Civilization_VI:_Leader_Pass) DLC, and is freely available under the [GPLv3 license](https://raw.githubusercontent.com/jakezatecky/civ-drafter/main/COPYING).

 ### Features

 * Ban specific leaders
 * Copy results to the clipboard as an image (requires Chromium or Webkit browser)
-* Support for the latest leaders, up to the [Leader Pass](https://civilization.fandom.com/wiki/Civilization_VI:_Leader_Pass) DLC
 * Remembers draft settings when returning to the site
 * Restrict DLC leaders to certain players
 * Change the names of players